SafeZone: Overseas travel safety app

 Using SafeZone in the UK

-If you use the SafeZone app in the UK (including on University of Bristol campus), the First Aid, Emergency, and Help buttons will all dial 999.
+If you use the SafeZone app in the UK (including on University of Bristol campus), the app works differently.

 Please note: When you leave the UK, the way the app's buttons function will automatically update for overseas use.